 Splitting your 24 hours effectively

-One should atleast spend anywhere between 11-14 hours a day purely to studying.
+One should spend anywhere between 11-14 hours a day purely to studying, to say the least.
 Get started now, as it takes time for you to cultivate that as a habit.
-This will not only help you in focusing but will give you a sense of confidence of sticking to a study schedule and hence a reaffirmation.
+This will not only help you in focusing but will give you a sense of confidence in sticking to a study schedule and hence a reaffirmation.
 Revise the NEET syllabus in this month thoroughly.
 NCERT sees a majority of its chunk appearing in the NEET question paper consequently should not be ignored.

 Right Mix Of Study Material

 Time and again the importance of good study material is not stressed enough.
 Along with a documented plan, it also becomes important to be studying from the right books.
 NCERT tops the list in this regard.
 One needs to master NCERT syllabus from classes 11 & 12 and once that is done, you can move to refering and studying from related sources, important notes, revision notes and coaching modules even available online.

 Though it is essential to take a considerable number of breaks, too much is always too bad.
 But since we have one month only in hand, it is better to avoid distractions from activities such as games, social media engagements, gatherings, outings, etc. Let your breaks be short-lived as you have a bigger goal to look forward to, fast-approaching in reality.
 Such restrictions on oneself should be carried out positively without letting your brain occupy much of its thinking time on it.
 You can take a 10-minute break to meditate, or consider taking a brisk walk to feel refreshed or any such related activity.